An App for the Discovery of Properties of Poncelet Triangles: Cevians, Pedals, Co.

 \subsection{Triangulated}

 Triangulate the parent with respect to $X_m$, i.e., consider the following subtriangles: $T_{23} = X_m P_2 P_3$, $T_{31} = X_m P_3 P_1$, and $T_{12} = X_m P_1 P_2$.

-\begin{itemize} \item \texttt{3-circums}: $T_m$ has vertices at the circumcenters of $T_{23}$, $T_{31}$, and $T_{12}$. \item \texttt{3-inv}: The inverse of \texttt{3-circums}. $T_m$ is such that the circumcenters of its three subtriangles are the vertices of the parent.
+\begin{itemize} \item \texttt{3-circums}: $T_m$ has vertices at the circumcenters of $T_{23}$, $T_{31}$, and $T_{12}$.
+Note: if $X_m=X_4$, you obtain the Johnson triangle. \item \texttt{3-inv}: The inverse of \texttt{3-circums}. $T_m$ is such that the circumcenters of its three subtriangles are the vertices of the parent.
 The vertices of $T_m$ are the non-$X_m$ intersections of a circle through $X_m$ and $P_i$ with a circle through $X_m$ and $P_{i+1}$, cyclically. \item $X_k$-map, $k\in[1,11]$: $T_m$ has vertices at the $X_k$ of $T_{23}$, $T_{31}$, and $T_{12}$.
 Note: $X_3$-map is the same as the \texttt{3-circums} setting. \end{itemize}